dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/interviews.md

 ## Partner

-Do this assignment with a partner.
+Do this assignment with a partner (but you each need to have chosen 1 person to interview together, so 2 interviews total).
 It is much easier to keep conversations going with a partner to help.
 Have one person take notes.
 Have some prepared questions / topics.
 Talk about some ideas you might have and build off of them.

 ## Record